( ⇪ Magic )

 - Paladin column: Hexblade, Sohei, and Spellthief.

-- Sorcerer column: Beguiler, Dread Necromancer, Favored Soul, Shugenja, Warmage, and Mystic.
+- Sorcerer column: Beguiler, Dread Necromancer, Favored Soul, Mystic, Shugenja, Warmage, and Witch.

 |Table: Non-Core Class Spell Points Per Day (Part 1)|